 Should I be present for the inspection?

-You should attend the inspection, and you should reconsider hiring an inspector who doesn’t allow this.
-You can learn a lot by following an inspector through the home.
+You should attend the inspection and you should reconsider hiring an inspector who doesn’t allow this.
+Learn a lot by following an inspector through the home.
 You will certainly gain a better understanding of the home’s condition, which will give you insight into its potential sale points and defects.
-Additionally, you will likely learn information about the home’s maintenance, systems and components that may provide useful for the transaction.
+Additionally, you will likely learn information about the home’s maintenance, systems, and components that may provide useful for the transaction.

 Can the home inspector also repair any defects he or she finds?